openvswitch/ovs/Documentation/intro/install/general.rst

 (version 3.3 or later).
 See the `FAQ <FAQ.rst>`__ question "What features are not available in the Open vSwitch kernel datapath that ships as part of the upstream Linux kernel?" for more information on this trade-off.
-You may also use the userspace-only implementation, at some cost in features and performance (see the `userspace installation guide <INSTALL.userspace.rst>`__ for details).
+You may also use the userspace-only implementation, at some cost in features and performance.
+Refer to :doc:`userspace` for details.

 To compile the kernel module on Linux, you must also install the
 following:

 - A supported Linux kernel version.
-Refer to the `README <README.rst>`__ for a list of supported versions.

   For optional support of ingress policing, you must enable kernel configuration options ``NET_CLS_BASIC``, ``NET_SCH_INGRESS``, and